Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Click New to create the migration endpoint.

-Step 5: Create a migration batch and start migrating Gmail mailboxes
+Step 5: Create a migration batch and start migrating Gmail mailboxes in Classic Exchange admin center (Classic EAC)

 It's a good idea to create a test migration batch with a small number of mailboxes to first test the process. > Use migration files with the same number of rows, and run the batches at similar times during the day.
 Then compare the total running time for each test batch.
-This helps you estimate how long it could take to migrate all your mailboxes, how large each migration batch should be, and how many simultaneous connections to the source email system you should use to balance migration speed and Internet bandwidth.
+This helps you estimate how long it could take to migrate all your mailboxes, how large each migration batch should be, and how many simultaneous connections to the source email system you should use to balance migration speed and internet bandwidth.

 In the Exchange admin center, go to Recipients > Migration.